cuzoaru90/cuzoaru-site/README.md

 ## Reason for updating
 This is old work from 2016.
 I don't want this repo to be bumped (and highly visible), but I did show this link to some people.
 Therefore, the contents of the repo should contain what I intended to show.
 I've come some way from this...

+EDIT: I updated the gitignore, so you can actually get the images now.
+That's what was causing the problems...
+I don't like having to bump this, but I learned something useful from it at least!